siddk/annotated-butd/README.md

    codebase, broken apart into different modules for pre-processing, model creation, and training, for VQA2, GQA, and NLVR2.
 Use this branch for most research/development purposes.

- - The **[Dataset-Streamlined Branches]** contain a single-file annotated version of the BUTD codebase for each of the various VQA tasks.
+ - The **[Dataset-ipynb Branches]** contain a single-file annotated IPython Notebook of the BUTD codebase for each of the various VQA tasks.
 Use these branches to slowly step through the code (to better understand pre-processing intricacies, model design choices, etc.)

 ## Repository Overview
 This branch (**[Modular]**) contains the following components: